 APPROVAL OF THE RANKED LIST AND SUBMISSION TO HUD

-All technical appeals shall be concluded within no more than ten days of the Review and Rank Panel Meeting.

 Once the technical appeals are complete and the Supplemental Competition (if any) is concluded, the Recommended Priority List will be submitted to the CoC General Membership for review and approval.

 If a majority of the CoC General Membership agree on specific change(s), then they have the discretion to alter the Recommended Priority List in order to meet urgent community needs, but alterations are strongly discouraged because they tend to result in a lower score for the Fresno/Madera CoC in the national competition, which means that less funding will be available for the entire community.